Infantile Hemangioma – Causes, Complications and Treatment

 Most of the symptoms above can indicate hemangiomas on an internal organ but they are also generally indicative of various other conditions.
 To get a complete diagnosis, please visit your health care advisor.

-A deep hemangioma can manifest on the organs, this can hinder the ability of the organ to function in a manner that is healthy and safe.
-This can also compromise the condition or health of the organ forcing it to fail.
-These conditions are not guarantees but the concern is large enough to have your doctor monitor your baby closely enough.
+A deep hemangioma can manifest on the organs, which can hinder the ability of the organ to function in a manner that is healthy and safe.
+This can also compromise the condition or health of the organ, forcing it to fail.
+These conditions are not guaranteed but the concern is large enough to have your doctor monitor your baby closely enough.
 These blood vessel tumours can also lead to an impaired blood circulatory system that can harm the health of the organ and the functions of other aspects of the body like muscles and ligaments.
+They may also compress the airway and cause respiratory issues.

 As with most conditions that directly involve blood cells, there is a risk of heavy blood loss or consistent bleeding.
 Hemangiomas can also impair the body’s ability to clot blood in rare cases.
 This is not a common thing but it does happen and we recommend you consult your healthcare specialist for more accurate information about your baby’s case specifically.